As a lawyer, you’re 100 percent committed to helping your clients. But do your clients know this?

 In short, it’s better to set realistic expectations and inform your clients about what lies behind them.

-Success does not guarantee a strong lawyer-client relationship
+Know that success does not guarantee a strong lawyer-client relationship

 You may win your clients’ cases, but do you win their hearts?
 Whether you’re fighting for your clients in court or staying up late doing paperwork, your client needs to understand what you’re doing in order for you to be truly successful.